inlivedev/inlive-js-sdk/packages/room/README.md

   When the `stop` track parameter is provided, the method will completely stop sending the video track.
 After the track is stopped, the track becomes unusable.
 To start sending the video track again, call the `peer.turnOnCamera(newTrack)` method.
 You can get a new track again with [getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).

   When the `stop` track parameter is provided, the video camera will become freeze on remote peers side because the track's source is stopped and unable to provide data.
-Listen for [track mute event](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack/mute_event) to listen when the video freezes because its track is stopped.
+Listen for [track mute event](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack/mute_event) to listen when the remote video freezes because its track is stopped.

 - `peer.turnOnMic(audioTrack?: MediaStreamTrack | undefined)`

   A method to start sending audio capture using local microphone to other connected peers.
 A local stream object needs to be added with `peer.addStream()` before calling this method.
 This method will return a promise.

   By default when the audio track parameter is empty, the method will enable the local audio track added with `peer.addStream()`.
-When the audio track parameter is provided, this method will try to use it as sender audio track which sends the track to other connected peers.
+When the audio track parameter is provided, this method will use it as sender audio track which sends the track to other connected peers.

+  Listen for [track unmute event](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack/unmute_event) to listen when a new remote audio track is used.

 - `peer.turnOffMic(stop?: boolean | undefined)`